War tourism: a perspective on travellers and conflict zones

 What is War Tourism?

 El war tourism refers to the practice of traveling to areas of current or recent conflict, with the aim of witnessing or experiencing first-hand the effects of war.
 Motivations for this type of tourism vary widely.
-For some, it is an opportunity to better understand conflicts For some, it is a search for adrenaline and extreme emotions.
-There is also the element of voyeurism with which some analysts have characterized these travelers, accusing them of seeking the suffering of others as a kind of spectacle.
+For some, it is an opportunity to better understand conflicts For some, it’s about the regions they visit and the circumstances of their inhabitants.
+For others, it’s a search for adrenaline and extreme emotions.
+There’s also the voyeuristic component that some analysts have used to characterize these travelers, accusing them of seeking out the suffering of others as a kind of spectacle.
+In short, war tourism is based on the desire to experience something that is often rarely present in people’s daily lives: war, its effects, and the reality of those who must face it.

 History of War Tourism